Servitude et grandeur militaires: Component stories

 The frame-narrator, writing from the standpoint of 1832, describes how in July 1830 he had met up again with a brother officer, Captain Renaud.
 In defence of the government of Charles X of France the captain is preparing, somewhat reluctantly, to take up arms for the last time.
 Reminiscing with the frame-narrator, he recalls “three defining moments” in his life.
-The first is Napoleon I’s encounter with Pope Pius VII in 1804, which he happened to overhear as the Emperor’s page.
+The first is Napoleon’s encounter with Pope Pius VII in 1804, which he happened to overhear as the Emperor’s page.
 The second comes when he is taken prisoner in 1809 by Admiral Cuthbert Collingwood, 1st Baron Collingwood.
 The third defining moment comes five years later, in the attack on a Russian guardhouse, when he kills a fourteen-year-old Russian soldier.
 By way of epilogue a subordinate frame-narrator takes over, describing how, during the three “glorious days” of the July Revolution of 1830, and sixteen years after the killing of the boy soldier, Renaud is shot by a boy who bears an uncanny resemblance to the young Russian.
 The principal frame-narrator finally takes up the story again, visiting Renaud on his deathbed and finding the street urchin grieving beside him.

 “La Canne de jonc” is a complex interweaving of authorial commentary, frame narratives and récits.
 Narratively speaking, it is the most ambitious of the three stories.
 Its triadic structure mirrors that of Servitude et grandeur militaires as a whole.

 Vigny’s philosophical outlook

 Vigny, like Honoré de Balzac in La Rabouilleuse, is aware that the concept of honour is vanishing from the modern world, as too is the supremacy of religion.
 Like Balzac again, he cannot help but contrast the austere Napoleonic code of values with the more self-serving attitudes of the Bourbon Restoration.

 For Vigny and his contemporaries the age of glorious military valour is past.
 He follows Stendhal in this respect.
 It is an aspect of his Romanticism.
 In the modern world military service has become a matter of mere routine.
-It pained Vigny to accompany Louis XVIII of France on his withdrawal to the United Kingdom of the Netherlands, rather than have the glory of confronting Napoleon I’s invading army.
+It pained Vigny to accompany Louis XVIII on his withdrawal to the United Kingdom of the Netherlands, rather than have the glory of confronting Napoleon’s invading army.

 If the “grandeur” of warfare has disappeared, what then of its “servitude” or “submission”?
 Vigny seeks to reconcile the individual’s autonomy of conscience with the soldier’s submissiveness to military discipline.
 In “le naufrage universel des croyances”, which he sees as characteristic of the modern era (and especially of the July Monarchy), he hopes for a religion of honour that will establish the civic virtues of personal responsibility, stoicism, self-abnegation and unselfish regard for others.